DJDanl/cpp-docs.pt-br/docs/mfc/reference/cshellmanager-class.md

 ### <a name="parameters"></a>Parâmetros

 *cbSize*<br/>
-[in] O tamanho da lista de itens.
+no O tamanho da lista de itens.

 ### <a name="return-value"></a>Valor de retorno

-Um ponteiro para a lista de item criado se bem-sucedido; Caso contrário, nulo.
+Um ponteiro para a lista de itens criados se for bem-sucedido; caso contrário, NULL.

 ##  <a name="cshellmanager"></a>  CShellManager::CShellManager